 Properties that are not used in the Group’s operating activities or that are held to earn rental income or for capital appreciation, or both, are classified as investment properties.
 Investment properties are presented in the statement of financial position on a separate line in non-current assets and measured at cost less accumulated depreciations and impairment.
 A gain or loss arising from the sale of investment properties is recognised in other operating income or other operating expenses in the statement of income.

 Leases related to property, plant and equipment in which all material rewards and risks of ownership have been transferred to the Group are classified as finance leases.
 Assets acquired under a finance lease are recognised as property, plant and equipment at the lower of the fair value of the leased asset and the estimated present value of the underlying lease payments.
 The corresponding rental obligation, net of finance charge, is included in interest-bearing debt with the interest element of the finance charge being recognised in the statement of income over the lease period.
 Assets acquired under a finance lease are depreciated over their estimated useful lives in accordance with the same principles that apply to the Group’s other similar property, plant and equipment.
 The shorter alternative of the following is selected: either the useful life of the leased asset or the lease term.

 Leases in which the rewards and risks of ownership have not been transferred to the Group are classified as operating leases.
-Rental payments under operating leases are charged in the statement of income on a straight-line basis over the lease term.
+Rental payments under operating leases are expensed on a straight-line basis over the lease term.